OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 When the provisioning is complete, you can use the new Office 365 subscription for development and testing.
 The subscription expires after nine months.

 We also recommend that you enable release options to ensure that you get access to the latest Office 365 features as soon as possible.
 For more information, see [Set up the Standard or Targeted release options in Office 365](https://support.office.com/en-us/article/set-up-the-standard-or-targeted-release-options-in-office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47?ui=en-US&rs=en-US&ad=US).

-## Add users

-For many scenarios, you'll need to test with user accounts with different permissions and settings.
-You can add up to 25 user accounts with your subscription.
-To add users, see [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/en-us/article/add-users-individually-or-in-bulk-to-office-365-admin-help-1970f7d6-03b5-442f-b385-5880b9c256ec).

 ## Set up a Microsoft Azure account